Degree Requirements

 IMS Seminar for Transfers - IHS 3122 Augmented Junior Seminar

-Students transferring to FSU with an AA seeking a BS degree in Interdisciplinary Medical Sciences must complete the appropriate Experiential Service Learning Seminar Sequence and Senior Capstone course.
+Students transferring to FSU with an AA must complete the appropriate Experiential Service Learning Seminar Sequence and Senior Capstone course.
 This seminar is an accelerated version of the Freshman and Sophomore seminars for transfer students and new majors coming into the degree program as Upper-Division students.
-This seminar allows transfer students to enter the Senior Seminar prepared to build their experiential learning opportunities to complete a prospectus for the Senior Capstone project (background/ context, stakeholders, questions/issues).
+This seminar allows transfer students to enter the next seminar prepared to build their experiential learning opportunities to complete a prospectus for the Senior Capstone project (background/ context, stakeholders, questions/issues).

 Return to top